mstoffel-sag/c8y-docs/content/users-guide/getting-started-bundle/accessing-platform.md

 {{< c8y-admon-info >}}
 {{< product-c8y-iot >}} on mobile devices shows some limitations.
 The limitations could be the following:
-* The usage may be constrained by the memory and the processing power available on the devices. <br>
-For example, loading graphs with large amounts of data points may make the mobile device unresponsive.
+* The usage may be constrained by the memory and the processing power available on the devices, for example, loading graphs with large amounts of data points may make the mobile device unresponsive.
 * Using the private mode on browsers may not work.
 * The [Streaming Analytics application](/apama/overview-analytics/) does not support mobile or touch devices.
 {{< /c8y-admon-info >}}